anshjain1/The_Bandwidth_Brigade-Scripting-Assignment/Readme.md

 ---

-## 💻 Useful Commands to Check Bitcoind is Working
+## 💻 Useful Commands to Check if Bitcoind is Working
 Check balance:
 ```bash
 bitcoin-cli -regtest getbalance